sauravmishra1710/shadcn-ui/README.md

 Shadcn-ui provides a middle ground: pre-styled but fully customizable components.

 3. **Encourages Ownership:** Developers are often frustrated by breaking changes or limitations in third-party libraries.
 Shadcn-ui eliminates this by giving you full control of the components since they are part of your project’s codebase.

+In summary, Shadcn-ui is a framework for scaffolding accessible, customizable, and Tailwind CSS-styled components based on Radix UI primitives.
+Its core concept is to empower developers with reusable components while avoiding dependency lock-in and maintaining flexibility.